 The Passport to Careers program helps students from foster care and unaccompanied homeless youth attend and succeed in college, apprenticeships, and pre-apprenticeship programs.

 The Washington State Opportunity Scholarship helps low- and middle-income Washington students earn degrees, certificates, or apprenticeships in high-demand trade, health care, or STEM fields and launch careers in Washington State.

 The American Indian Endowed Scholarship benefits eligible students who have close social and cultural ties to an American Indian tribe or community in Washington State.

-The Washington State Educator Workforce programs provide financial aid to attract and retain teachers to work in subjects or locations of high need known as shortage areas.
+The Washington State Educator Workforce programs provide financial aid to attract and retain teachers.
+Participants work in subjects or locations of high need known as shortage areas.

-Washington Health Corps programs encourage licensed health professionals to provide primary care at approved sites in rural or underserved areas.
+Washington Health Corps programs support licensed health professionals in providing primary care at approved sites in critical shortage areas.

-The National Guard Postsecondary Education Grant helps eligible, actively participating members of the Washington National Guard get an undergraduate degree or certificate.
+The National Guard Postsecondary Education Grant helps members of the Washington National Guard get an undergraduate degree or certificate.